abrahao/Desafio_SS/api/README.md

    composer install

 ## Database

-Acesse o PostgreSQL como usuário postgres:
+Access PostgreSQL as the `postgres` user:

-* sudo -u postgres psql *
+* `sudo -u postgres psql`

-Crie o banco de dados abrahao:
+Create the database `abrahao`:

-createdb -U postgres abrahao
+* `createdb -U postgres abrahao`

-Restaure o banco de dados a partir de um arquivo SQL:
+Restore the database from an SQL file:

-psql -U postgres -d abrahao -f abrahao.sql
+* `psql -U postgres -d abrahao -f abrahao.sql`

 ## Running the API
 You can run the API using a PHP built-in server.
 From the `api` directory, execute the following command: